Andreatoppi/Progetto_RT/README.md

 # Progetto_RT
-This collection of file is the result of my project, developed in order to pass the Real Time Embedded System exam.
+This collection of file is the result of my project, developed to take the Real Time Embedded System exam.

 # Application goal:

+Project n.
+28. Tanks.
+"Simulate​ N tanks that have to maintain the liquid at a desired​ level.
+Each tank has an output tap at the bottom to get the liquid and an input ​tap at the top to add new liquid.
+The liquid level is acquired by a proximity​ sensor located on the top.
+Each input tap is automaticall controlled by​ a periodic task, while output taps are controlled by the user."

 Goal of this application is to simulate the behavior of a tank that want to maintain your own liquid at a certain level according with a